simonlotzkar/1800_20233_17/README.md

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
-This browser based web application to ...
+* Our team is developing McWorking? to inform everyone of which McDonalds have broken ice cream machines before visiting by checking our site.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Simon Lotzkar.
-Hi!
-I'm Simon and I love web dev!!
+I love web dev!!
 * Yongseong Choi
 * Jacob Ardelean